-Note to the Teacher: Answers may include: Boys are expected to run faster, like sports, and play superhero; girls are expected to like pink, not run as fast and to like to play princess, etc.
+Note to the Teacher: Answers may include: Boys are expected to run faster, to like sports, to play superhero; Girls are expected to like pink, to not run as fast; to like to play princess, etc.

 Again, thank students and tell them that you are going to read a story that talks about how we expect boys and girls to behave.
 (5 minutes)